loadingio/ldview/README.md

 ## Usage

-ldView works by defining what elements are and how should they be processed.
+ldView works by defining what elements are and how should they be processed - you can think of this as the concept of `JS Selector`, like `CSS Selector`.

 Instead of defining how html should be rendered inside DOM, we name elements and assign processors in JavaScript according to their names.

 For example, following code names three DIVs with "ld" attributes in "plan free", "plan month", and "plan year":